Skip to Main Content

 Majors

-The Department of Mathematics and Statistics offers a Bachelor of Science degree with a major in Mathematics and a Bachelor of Arts degree with a major in Mathematics.
+The Department of Mathematics and Statistics offers a Bachelor of Science degree with a major in Mathematics, a Bachelor of Science degree with a major in Applied Mathematics and Statistics, and a Bachelor of Arts degree with a major in Actuarial Studies.

-The Bachelor of Science in Mathematics offers 7 options:
+The Bachelor of Science in Mathematics offers two options:

 • General Option